 According to NASA, an unusual astronomical drama will play out tonight when a full lunar eclipse will coincide with the winter solstice for the first time in several centuries.
 The last time this happened was in 1648 and astronomers believe that this is only the second such occurrence in the last two millennia.

 The winter solstice is the beginning of winter and marks the point when, here in the northern hemisphere, we are tilted furthest away from the sun.
 This gives us the shortest day of the year and gives rise to the longest shadows.

-Meanwhile a lunar eclipse happens when the sun, moon and earth align, with the earth sandwiched in the middle.
+Meanwhile, a lunar eclipse happens when the sun, moon, and earth align, with the earth sandwiched in the middle.
 At this time the earth blocks the sun’s light which has the effect of making the moon appear a beautiful coppery red.
-Unlike a solar eclipse which lasts just a few minutes and is not safe to view with the naked eye, a lunar eclipse is on display and can be safely viewed for several hours.
+Unlike a solar eclipse that lasts just a few minutes and is not safe to view with the naked eye, a lunar eclipse is on display and can be safely viewed for several hours.
 This particular lunar eclipse will be seen on four continents with the best views from North and Central America.
-The eclipse begins at 1.33am EST on Tuesday 21st and will last for just over 3 hours with peak viewing being at 3.17am EST according to NASA.
+The eclipse begins at 1.33 am EST on Tuesday 21st, 2010, and will last for just over 3 hours with peak viewing being at 3.17 am EST according to NASA.